Seth-MT/SE2Project/README.md

 A hair care web application for finding hair products and styles that would help in growth and overall hair care, as well as creation of a personal scheduler based on user-captured data

-This project is part of a Computer Science course at the U.W.I and is currently in progress by:
+This project is part of a Computer Science course at the University of the West Indies and is currently in progress by:
 Seth Timothy (Me)
 Matthew Christian
 Christopher Joseph